Marion Mahony Griffin Beach

 1208 W Jarvis Ave (map and directions)

-Located in the Rogers Park neighborhood on the North Side, Jarvis Beach offers visitors a quiet respite from the hustle and bustle of the city.
+Located in the Rogers Park neighborhood on the North Side, Marion Mahony Griffin Beach offers visitors a quiet respite from the hustle and bustle of the city.

 The half-acre beach offers beach goers a place to soak up the sun and enjoy the cooling waters of Lake Michigan during Chicago’s hot summers.
 Whether you are looking to relax on the sandy beach soaking in some rays or getting active, Jarvis Beach is a great summer destination.